ergut/contextor/README.md

 This makes it easy to reuse the same selection across multiple runs, perfect for when you're iterating on your code and need to regenerate context frequently.

+## File Signatures 📋

+Contextor not only includes full file contents but also **extracts structure** from important files (like Python and Markdown) that you didn't fully include.

+This helps the AI assistant understand your project's architecture without needing every file!

+You can control this with:
+- `--no-signatures` (disable signatures)
+- `--max-signature-files N` (limit the number)
+- `--md-heading-depth N` (control Markdown TOC depth)

 ## Advanced Usage 🔧

 Need more control?
 We've got you covered: